Iowa: Women's rights

 As with racial equality, Iowa was a vanguard in women's rights in the mid-19th century, but did not allow women the right to vote until the Nineteenth Amendment to the United States Constitution was ratified in 1920, Iowa legislature being one of the ratifying votes.
 In 1847, the University of Iowa became the first public university in the U.S. to admit men and women on an equal basis.
 In 1869, Iowa became the first state in the union to admit women to the practice of law, with the Court ruling women may not be denied the right to practice law in Iowa and admitting Arabella A. Mansfield to the practice of law.
 Several attempts to grant full voting rights to Iowa women were defeated between 1870 and 1919.
 In 1894 women were given "partial suffrage", which allowed them to vote on issues, but not for candidates.
 It was not until the ratification of the Nineteenth Amendment that women had full suffrage in Iowa.
 Although Iowa supported the Federal Equal Rights Amendment, in 1980 and 1992 Iowa voters rejected an Equal Rights Amendment to the state constitution.
 Iowa added the word "women" to the Iowa Constitution in 1998.
 After the amendment, it reads: "All men and women are, by nature, free and equal, and have certain inalienable rights—among which are those of enjoying and defending life and liberty, acquiring, possessing and protecting property, and pursuing and obtaining safety and happiness."

 In May 2018 Iowa signed into law one of the country's most restrictive abortion bans: the requirement that a doctor cannot perform an abortion if they can detect a fetal heartbeat, which in many cases would restrict abortions pregnancies less than six weeks old.
 It was struck down in January 2019, when an Iowa state judge ruled that the "fetal heartbeat" law was unconstitutional.

 LGBTQ rights

 The state's law criminalizing same-sex sexual activity was repealed in June 1976, 27 years before Lawrence v.
 Texas.
 In 2007, the Iowa Legislature added "sexual orientation" and "gender identity" to the protected classes listed in the Iowa Civil Rights Act.
 The Iowa Legislature later struck "gender identity" from these protections in 2025, making Iowa the first U.S. state to remove a protected group from a state anti-discrimination law.

 On April 3, 2009, the Iowa Supreme Court decided Varnum v.
 Brien, holding in a unanimous decision, the state's law forbidding same-sex marriage was unconstitutional.
 This made Iowa the third state in the U.S. and first in the Midwest to permit same-sex marriage.

+On March 22, 2023, Governor Kim Reynolds signed into law Iowa Senate File 538 (S.F.
+538) with immediate effect.
+The law restricted access to gender-affirming care for legal minors, including hormone replacement therapy and puberty blockers.